nickoneill/go-dropbox/README.md

+## This is pretty old and I'm not currently using it so it's pretty stale.
+I highly suggest using a different library.

 # go-dropbox

 A dropbox library written in Go.
 I whipped up a few quick calls that I needed for a separate project but by no means does it cover the entire [Dropbox API](https://www.dropbox.com/developers/reference/api).
 Enjoy, and please contribute if you require more API methods.